 If you're preparing for a compliance job interview, you need to think of certain key elements in order to set yourself apart from the crowd and impress your interlocutor.

 There are three minimum requirements when preparing for any interview, which are listed below.
-If you want to take it further and go beyond what's expected of you, read further on for more advanced preparation tips.
+If you want to take it further and go beyond what's expected of you, read on for more advanced compliance interview tips.

 The 3 Minimum Requirements